 Snack on Superfoods

-“Prior to Ramadan – aside from drinking pure, clean water – ensure you get organic hydration from fresh fruits and vegetables, too, as this will ensure toxins are flushed out,” recommends Koehein.
+“Prior to Ramadan – aside from drinking plenty of water – ensure you get organic hydration from fresh fruits and vegetables, too, as this will ensure toxins are flushed out,” recommends Koehein.
 “Superfoods like açai berries have vitamins A, C, and E, which can help with the regeneration of the skin.
 Also eat lots of fiber-rich foods such as fruits, vegetables, nuts, and fish as they will help repair your skin.”

 Hydrate, Hydrate, Hydrate

 During fasting, your skin can easily lose moisture and lack hydration, so now is when you need to start loading it with super moisturizing products – one of Treston’s top tips.
-“To take care of your skin in the run-up to Ramadan and during the month, you shouldn’t neglect it.
+“To take care of your skin in the run-up to Ramadan and during the month itself, you shouldn’t neglect it.
 After washing your face with lukewarm water, make sure to hydrate your skin as it has probably lost a lot of its moisture due to fasting.”

 Ditch the Dairy